 Community involvement has already played a major role in implementing Fair School Funding.
 Last fall, community members shared their views about local education priorities as part of the School Success Express, a series of 12 community forums sponsored by The Endowment.
 You can see video highlights from the tour here and learn more about the School Success Express here.
 Aprenda más sobre los logros del Express al Exito Escolar aquí.

 As a health foundation, we know that physical and mental health issues stand in the way of achievement for too many kids.
 When children come to school hungry, struggling to breathe because of asthma, or traumatized by things going on at home, they can't focus and learn.
-The forums were an opportunity to highlight the importance of investing in health as a strategy for academic achievement.
+The process of developing the LCAPs is an opportunity to highlight the importance of investing in health as a strategy for academic achievement.

 What We’re Doing

 - Sharing what we learned at community forums where parents, students, and community leaders expressed their vision for school success.

 - Helping communities hold school districts accountable, ensuring that new funds are used only to support improved achievement for high-needs students.

 - Training for parents and students to familiarize them with the new law and how they can get involved.